 Matt’s experience spans a variety of business sectors: higher education, not-for-profit, financial services, business services, technology, construction management, and media.

-Matt has presented on a variety of topics to not-for-profit and higher education industry leaders, including strategic planning, performance metrics, strategic business analysis, operational reviews, board governance, financial reserves, cost/revenue analysis and allocation, business process reengineering, technology effectiveness, IT risk, IT cost reduction, and Enterprise Risk Management.
+Matt has presented on a variety of topics to higher education and not-for-profit industry leaders, including strategic planning, performance metrics, data analytics, strategic business analysis, operational reviews, board governance, financial reserves, cost/revenue analysis and allocation, business process reengineering, technology effectiveness, IT risk, IT cost reduction, and Enterprise Risk Management.
 Matt is a member of Grant Thornton’s National Not-for-Profit and Higher Education Leadership Team.
-In addition, Matt is the Deputy-in-Charge of Grant Thornton’s Metro New York Higher Education and Not-for-Profit Industry Practice.
 Matt has served as the Lead Mentor in NYU’s Stern Consulting Corps program, providing guidance and mentoring to MBA students that deliver strategic consulting to not-for-profit organizations.

 Matt received an MBA in Strategy and Finance from New York University’s Stern School of Business.
 He holds a Bachelor of Arts in Sociology from Haverford College.